elastic/rally-eventdata-track/README.md

 ### index-and-query-logs-fixed-daily-volume

 Indexes several days of logs with a fixed (raw) logging volume per day and running queries concurrently.
-This challenge will complete tasks as quickly as possible and won't take the amount of days specified in the number_of_days field.
+Requires executing `index-logs-fixed-daily-volume` first.
+This challenge will complete tasks as quickly as possible and won't take into account the amount of days specified in the number_of_days field.
 The table below shows the track parameters that can be adjusted along with default values:

 | Parameter               | Explanation                                                                                                                            | Type  | Default Value         |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ----- | --------------------- |